 Airline freight and passenger transportation attracts attention as one of the most disrupted and most adversely affected transportation modes.
 As of March 27th, domestic flights except for some flights from Ankara and İstanbul to some metropolitan cities and all international flights were suspended.
-Domestic flights resumed on June 1, 2020 and international flights resumed gradually beginning from June 10.
-Due to the decrease in the revenue and deterioration in the cash flow, dividend payment to central budget for 2020 has been postponed in order to support the fiscal status of the enterprise.
+Domestic flights resumed on June 1, 2020 and international flights resumed gradually beginning on June 10, 2020.
+Due to the decrease in revenue and deterioration in cash flow, dividend payment to central budget for 2020 has been postponed in order to support the fiscal status of the enterprise.